chaibiyassine/hackthebox/ScriptKiddie/README.md

 ![alt text](https://miro.medium.com/max/1050/1*kHKLfZcara8e5gh-YGbe1Q.png)

-A very simple page with 3 sections, Nmap scan, msfvenom and searchSploit we can try command injection adn file Upload vulnerabilty after some research we found that is APK template command injection Vulnerabilty
+A very simple page with 3 sections, Nmap scan, msfvenom and searchSploit.
+We can try command injection adn file Upload vulnerabilty.
+After some research we found that is APK template command injection Vulnerabilty : CVE-2020-7384

 ## Metasploit
-Let's create a payload with metasploit framework using the exploit/unix/fileformat/metasploit_msfvenom_apk_template_cmd_injection module the generated payload is with .apk extension first, start a netcat listener on the port 5555
+Let's create a payload with metasploit framework using the exploit/unix/fileformat/metasploit_msfvenom_apk_template_cmd_injection module.
+The generated payload is with .apk extension.
+First, start a netcat listener on the port 5555
 ```
 nc -nlvp 5555
 ```
-now we can upload the payload with the Android platform and our ip address in out machine, we see that the reverse connection has been established user flag is in users.txt flag
+Now we can upload the payload with the Android platform and our ip address.
+In our machine, we can see that the reverse connection has been established.
+User flag is in users.txt flag

 ## Privilege Escalation
-in the logs directory, we can see that the file named hackers is owned by the group pwn, so we can execute commands with this group now let's establish a reverse shell using this file fisrt, start another netcat listener on the port 1234
+In the logs directory, we can see that the file named hackers is owned by the group pwn, so we can execute commands with this group.
+Now let's establish a reverse shell using this file.
+Fisrt, start another netcat listener on the port 1234
 ```
 nc -nlvp 1234
 ```